Why should students study abroad?

 Yes.
 International students have the same access to study abroad programs and resources as domestic students.
 We encourage students to study abroad in a different location than their home country for a more authentic experience.

 If I do not speak a foreign language, must I study in an English-speaking country?

 While speaking the native language can be helpful in the transition process, it is not required to participate in most study abroad programs.
 We recommend programs throughout the world that offer classes in English and students need not speak the native language.
 If you are staying for an extended period of time, it may be helpful to take some language courses but it is not required.

 When a student studies abroad does he/she remain a student at MSU?

 All students who study abroad through Mississippi State University will maintain their student status while participating in all study abroad programs.
 Students will be enrolled in a Placeholder Course that indicates they are abroad for the semester.
 Once we receive the student’s transcript from their program, the Placeholder Course will be removed and the academic courses will be input.
 This placeholder course will allow students to maintain their fulltime enrollment status for scholarships, financial aid, and insurance purposes.

 Can I receive academic credit for studying abroad?

 Students can receive course credit while participating in all MSU affiliated study abroad programs, which can be transferred and applied to their MSU degree.
 OSA is not an academic unit and therefor is unable to provide guidance on credit transfer.
 Students will need to meet with their academic advisor to discuss degree applicability.
 Once courses are identified, the student will complete a Course Approval Form, ensuring credit transfer prior to studying abroad.
-You can find more information on the Academic Credit page.

 How do I apply?